A lot of people think they have to spend a fortune on their web host.

 Of course, there are also some bad hosting companies hiding in the same price range.
 The tricky part is separating the good from the bad.

 I’ve come up with 6 easy criteria to help you identify the best hosts at a cheap price, so you can have the best of both worlds.
+But if you are in a hurry, here are the top 5 cheap web hosts that I recommend (& their renewal price):

 A good web host will pack in all their top features as part of the package.
 Things to look out for include: